 The eviction process typically takes 30 to 45 days in California, although it can sometimes take longer.
 The timeline starts when the landlord delivers the eviction court forms to the tenant, specifying the deadline for them to vacate the property.

 To initiate the eviction process, the landlord must first give the tenant a written notice, known as a "Notice to Quit."
 The type of notice required depends on the reason for eviction.
 For instance, if the tenant fails to pay rent, the landlord can serve a three-day notice to pay rent or quit.
-If the tenant violates the lease agreement, the property owner can serve a three-day notice to cure or quit.
-An unconditional three-day notice to quit may be used for severe lease violations or illegal activities.

-Once the notice has been served, the landlord can proceed with filing an unlawful detainer lawsuit.
+Once the notice has been served, and the tenant has not carried out the required conditions asked by the deadline, the landlord can proceed with filing an unlawful detainer lawsuit.
 This involves submitting various forms, such as the Summons, Complaint, and Plaintiff's Mandatory Cover Sheet, to the Superior Court in the county where the rental property is located.
-The filing fee for an unlawful detainer suit typically ranges from $240 to $450, depending on the court.

 After filing the lawsuit, the landlord must ensure that the eviction paperwork is served on the tenant by someone over 18 who is not involved in the case.
-Proper service is crucial to ensure the tenant receives the documents within the required timeframe.
+Proper service is vital to ensure the tenant receives the documents within the required timeframe.

 The tenant then has a specific period to respond to the eviction lawsuit, usually five or 15 days, depending on the service method.
 If the tenant responds, a trial or hearing will be scheduled where both sides can present their arguments.
-If the tenant fails to respond or reply, the landlord can request a default judgment, which grants the landlord's request to evict the tenant without further input.

 A Judgment of Possession will be signed if the court rules in favor of the rental property owner.
 This judgment authorizes the landlord to proceed with the eviction process.
 The landlord must obtain a writ of execution from the court, which allows the sheriff's office to carry out the physical eviction if the tenant fails to vacate the property voluntarily.